 About half-way through each year, the directors decide among themselves who will take each ‘slot’ in the following year, subject, of course, to committee approval.
 At one time, new directors were required to demonstrate their abilities with a ‘probationary’ one-act play, but that rule no longer applies.
 If you would like to direct a play and have experience or feel that you have what it takes, contact the Players’ Secretary.
 Castings traditionally take place as soon as possible after the preceding production, but over-lapping of productions is not uncommon.
-Casting meetings are arranged by the play’s Director and are usually informal group readings.
+Casting meetings are arranged by the play’s Director and are usually informal group readings, but the format is up to the Director.
 The Director may decide that more than one meeting is needed to arrive at the most appropriate cast for his or her production.
 Please don’t be disheartened if you don’t land the part or, perhaps, any part at all!
 There are many other jobs that are just as essential if you really do want to be involved.
 Remember, if you accept a part or any other job, the rest of the ‘team’ will be depending on you to do it.
 Help is always at hand if the going gets hard.
 Do ask – we are quite a friendly bunch!

 Rehearsals are arranged by the play’s director.
 The rehearsal period is usually from 8 to 10 weeks long with two or three rehearsals a week (or possibly more, depending on the degree of panic as the performance dates loom closer).
 The evenings chosen will be at the mutual convenience of director and cast and according to the availability of space (negotiated with the Centre booking Secretary).
 Rehearsals generally start at 7:30 and finish around 10:00.